barryclark/jekyll-now/about.md

 ---

 Love programming, Tinkering, breaking and building things from scratch.
-- Love working with embedded microcontrollers ( Arudino and Raspi)
+- Love working with embedded microcontrollers ( Arduino and Raspi)
 - Script kiddy with advance electrical knowlege
 - Able to reverse engineer small electical equipment
 - Build own IOT devices with ESP32 and ESP8266 dev boards